How to Insure Your Pool, Hot Tub, and Outdoor Playground

 - Any other item that increases the risk of injury on your property

-It is really important to find out if your home coverage will still be valid once you've added these items.
-If in doubt, contact your insurance company and they can help you make sure you have enough coverage.
+It is important to find out if your home coverage will still be valid once you've added these items.
+If in doubt, contact your insurance company, and they can help you make sure you have enough coverage.

 Coverage for Pool and Hot Tub Insurance Claims

-Before you install a pool, there's a good chance you will have to comply with local laws about installation.
-Local municipal regulations usually address pool safety and insurance companies look at the same kinds of things.
+Before you install a pool, there's a good chance you will need to comply with local laws about installation.
+Local municipal regulations usually address pool safety, and insurance companies look at the same kinds of safety factors.